grapemoli/cmd_line_chess/README.md

 ### Checkmate Check
 Only check if a check is detected.

+Returns: true (checkmate), false (no checkmate)
+1. Get the king's coordinates.
+2. Get the square around the king.
+Create a 2D array of booleans that represents the square around the king.
+3. For the main offender (the piece that places the King in check), check that it can't/can be eaten.
+If it can be eaten, NO CHECKMATE.
+If it can't, continue...
+4. Check for pieces that occupy the square.
+- If the piece is of the same color, cross out the availability of the square in the 2D array.
+- If the piece is of a different color, store this position.
+This position needs to be checked for if it's covered by another opposing piece.
+(If not, this place is avaliable, no checkmate.
+If covered, this place is not available, checkmate).
+- If the square is taken, checkmate.
+If not, continue...
+6. 2D Array: For every placement on the board, check for if a piece occupies the board.
+- If a piece occupies the board, then check if it covers any portion of the square.
+Mark appropiately.
+7. At the end, check the 2D array of booleans.
+If it's full of true's, then checkmate.

 1. Get the king's coordinates, and manipulate them to get the appropiate square around the king.
 Store in a 2D array ( (x,y), (x,y), ...,).
 2. Check if pieces of the opposite team can hit all pieces in the square around the king.
 The alogorithm is pretty brute force:
 - Store an array of booleans.
 If a (true) (for the coordinate in the 2D array being a valid move) is returned from a Chess piece, break.